bhagyasilva-git/Library-Management-System/README.md

----

-# Library Management System

-## Project Overview
+**Library Management System**

+**Project Overview**

-This project is a **Java-based Library Management System** designed to support the management of library items such as **Books, DVDs, and Magazines**.
-The system provides both a **console-based menu** and an **AWT and Swing-based graphical user interface (GUI)**, offering a structured and user-friendly way to interact with library data.
+This project is a Java-based Library Management System designed to support the management of library items such as Books, DVDs, and Magazines.
+The system provides both a console-based menu and an AWT and Swing-based graphical user interface (GUI), offering a structured and user-friendly way to interact with library data.

 The application demonstrates the practical use of **Object-Oriented Programming (OOP)** principles and is developed as part of a lab-based practical assessment.

----

-## Features
+**Features**

 * Add new library items (Books, DVDs, Magazines)
 * Display all stored items via the console